CHILD ISSUES (ACCESS & MAINTENANCE)

 The laws of Singapore recognise that at all times, each parent has a legal obligation to provide for their child up to the age of 21 years old.
 This position remains the same regardless of who has custody and whether the child is illegitimate.

 The Family Courts in Singapore will usually order parents to support the child until the child finishes tertiary education (i.e. graduate from university).
 Thus, when the child is nearing the age to attend university, the parent can apply to vary the maintenance order to take into account the increase in the amount of school fees that a university education requires, and also to extend the duration for child maintenance (if the maintenance order does not already cover these).

 Where a child is under a physical or mental disability, courts will allow child maintenance to continue throughout the child’s lifetime.
 If the disability is temporary, child maintenance can be ordered to end when the child recovers.

 Agreement for child maintenance

 Parties can certainly come to an agreement on child support, instead of having the court make such a decision for them.
 Child maintenance can be fixed at a certain amount, or even waived entirely.
 However, should any disputes in relation to an agreement on child support find its way to court, the court may ignore the parties’ agreement if necessary for the child’s welfare and interests.

 How can we help?

-Our specialist team of lawyers are dedicated to understanding the unique circumstances of each child custody and support case, and will explain your rights and responsibilities to you in order to help you make the right informed decisions as to the welfare of your child.
+Our team of lawyers is dedicated to understanding the unique circumstances of each child custody and support case, and will explain your rights and responsibilities to you in order to help you make the right informed decisions as to the welfare of your child.
 Our strategic approach and strong advocacy skills for the represented parent will make a significant difference in the outcome of settlements.
 We can assist you with Child Maintenance Applications, Variation of Maintenance, Access and Relocation Applications.